MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

   `sensitivity_a2`, then you would refer to that nested dataset as `geolocation/sensitivity_a2`.

+  Further, for 2-dimensional datasets, there are several options for selecting either all data or only a specific column or columns.
+For example, given a 2D dataset named `rh`, the following options are possible as an element of this `columns` input list:

+  - `"rh"`: Selects entire 2D dataset into a single output column named `"rh"`, where each value in the column is a list of row values from the dataset, rather than a scalar value, as would be the case for a 1D dataset.
+For example, if `rh` contains 101 columns, the output would contain only 1 column named `"rh"`, but each value in the column would be a list of 101 values (an entire row of values from the 2D dataset).

+    **WARNING:** This works _only_ for GeoParquet output files, so you must also specify a filename for `output` that has the file extension `.parquet`.
+    Otherwise, each value is written as a string rather than as a list of numbers.
+Only Parquet files retain the correct data type.

+  - `"rh[i]"`: Selects the column at index _i_ (0-based) from the 2D dataset and
+    adds a column of the same name (including the square brackets and index value) to the output.
+For example, including `"rh[0]"` in the columns list will add a column named `"rh[0]"` to the output, containing the data from column 0 of the `rh` 2D dataset.

+    Negative indexing is also supported.
+For example `"rh[-1]"` will produce an output column also named `"rh[-1]"`, containing data from the _last_ column of the `rh` dataset.
+This may be useful for cases where you know the dataset is 2D, but perhaps don't know how many columns it contains.

+  - `"rh[:]"`: Selects entire 2D dataset, but unlike using only `"rh"`, the Python "full slice" syntax (`[:]`) will cause the columns of `rh` to be expanded into separate columns in the output, each named like `"rh[i]"`, where `i` is the 0-based column index from the original `rh` dataset.
+For example, if `rh` contains 101 columns, the output would also contain 101 columns, corresponding to the dataset columns, named `"rh[0]"` through `"rh[100]"`.

+  - `"rh[start:stop]"`: Selects a slice (range) of columns from `rh` into corresponding columns in the output.
+Both `start` and `stop` are optional, 0-based, and if both are unspecified, this syntax reduces to what is described in the previous point.

+    This notation will select all columns from `rh` starting from the column at index `start` (0-based) up to, but excluding, the column at index `end` (0-based), creating columns in the output of the form `"rh[i]"` for each `i` from `start` up to (and excluding) `end`.

+    When `start` is unspecified, it defaults to `0`.
+When `end` is unspecified, it defaults to the number of columns in the dataset.
+Further, `end` is _exclusive_, meaning that the column at index position `end` is _not_ included in the output.

+    Negative indexing is also supported.

+    Examples for a 2D dataset named `rh`:

+    - `"rh"`: Selects entire dataset, but outputs only a single column of the same name, where each value in the column is a row of values from the dataset.
+    - `"rh[:]"`: Selects entire dataset, but outputs all columns separately, named like `"rh[i]"` for each _i_ from 0 through _n - 1_, where _n_ is the
+      number of columns in `rh`.
+    - `"rh[:10]"`: Selects the first 10 columns from `rh` and includes each individually in the output as columns named `"rh[0]"` through `"rh[9]"`.
+    - `"rh[91:]"`: Selects the _last_ 10 columns: `"rh[91]"` through
+      `"rh[100]"`.
+    - `"rh[-10]"`: Also selects the last 10 columns, but in this case, the negative numbering is retained, adding the following columns to the
+      output: `"rh[-10]"`, ..., `"rh[-1]"`.
+    - `"rh[10:20]"`: Selects second set of 10 columns: `"rh[10]"` through
+      `"rh[19]"`.

   > _Changed in version 0.6.0_: The `beam` column is no longer automatically
   > included.
 If you wish to include the `beam` column, you must specify it
   > explicitly in this `columns` value.

+  > _Changed in version 0.13.0_: Added square bracket (`[]`) indexing/selecting.

 - `query` (_optional_; default: no query, select all rows): Query expression for subsetting the rows in the output file.
 This expression selects rows of data